 To fully understand today's events you have to go far back into history.
 The story of al Qaeda begins in the desert sands of the Hijaz, the western part of the Arabian peninsula, in the 7th Century of our era.
 According to Christian tradition, a conviction shared by the nomadic residents of the Arabian Desert, the twelve disciples of Jesus spread the gospel throughout the then-known world.
 There was one exception to this nearly universal spread, the Arabian peninsula.
-The Arabs of Arabia did not have an apostle of their own and they did not have a Scripture in their own language, as the Jews and the Christians did.2 Distressed by the inconsistencies and confusion they perceived in the two earlier monotheistic faiths, Arabs of the desert developed the conviction that God would one day give them a Messenger of their own and a Scripture in their own language.
+The Arabs of Arabia did not have an apostle of their own and they did not have a Scripture in their own language, as the Jews and the Christians did.
+Distressed by the inconsistencies and confusion they perceived in the two earlier monotheistic faiths, Arabs of the desert developed the conviction that God would one day give them a Messenger of their own and a Scripture in their own language.

-This expectation became fulfilled in their minds when a man named Muhammad ibn
+This expectation became fulfilled in their minds when a man named Muhammad ibn restoration of the pure faith of Abraham (Ibrahim).

-Abdallah went on a spiritual retreat in 610 AD to a cave on Mount Hira, overlooking the city of Mecca (Makkah).
-Muhammad was one of a handful of Arab seekers who were longing for a restoration of the pure faith of Abraham (Ibrahim).
 One night in the cave, Muhammad was torn from his sleep by the sense of an overwhelming divine presence.
 He felt the powerful embrace of an angel who commanded him to recite what God (Allah) was placing in his mind.
 After a struggle Muhammad found the words of a new scripture pouring from his mouth.
 This type of experience was repeated scores of times over the next 22 years.
 These "recitations" were collected into a book known as the Qur'an.